mesfind/openmpi/code/hpc_config.md

  ---
-layout: post
-title: Running an MPI Cluster within a LAN
-author: Dwaraka Nath
-categories: Beginner MPI
-tags: MPI, Cluster, LAN
-redirect_from: '/running-an-mpi-cluster-within-a-lan'
----

-Earlier, we looked at running MPI programs in a [single machine]({{ site.baseurl }}/tutorials/mpi-hello-world/) to parallel process the code, taking advantage of having more than a single core in CPU.
-Now, let's widen our scope a bit, taking the same from more than just one computer to a network of nodes connected together in a Local Area Network.
-To keep things simple, let's just consider two computers for now.
-It is fairly straight to implement the same with many more nodes.
+ Further reading
+ Note: This is not expected try on the current the HPC
+ ----

-As with other tutorials, I am assuming you run Linux machines.
+ I am assuming you run Linux machines.
 The following tutorial was tested with Ubuntu, but it should be the same with any other distribution.
 And also, let's consider your machine to be **master** and the other one as **client**

 ## Pre-requisite

-If you have not installed MPICH2 in each of the machines, follow the steps [here]({{ site.baseurl }}/tutorials/installing-mpich2/).

 ## Step 1: Configure your ```hosts``` file